SciSharp/CodeMinion/src/Regen.Core/TUTORIAL.md

 ﻿# Getting Started
 Regen at its core is a templating engine that uses C#-Python like syntax and is entirely written in C#.<br>
 Its purpose is to replace T4 Templating with intuitive and fast in-code (not in a seperate file) scripting/templating.<br>
-Having your template along the generated code makes it much more readable and easy to modify leading to a major increase in productivity and maintainability.
+Having your template alongside the generated code makes it much more readable and easy to modify leading to a major increase in productivity and maintainability.

 ---

-If you wish to use Regen via code, feel free to explore the unit-tests at `Regen.Core.UnitTests`.<br>
-This tutorial will be about how to use Regen's templating language (aka `regen-lang`) along visual studio but will also teach the `regen-lang` in-depth.<br>
+This tutorial is about how to use Regen's templating language (aka `regen-lang`) in Visual Studio but will also teach the `regen-lang` in-depth.<br>

-It's also worth mentioning that there are no differences between using `Regen.Core` and  the `VS extension` but for the `#if #else #endif` that helps with incapsulating the code inside VS editor.
+It's also worth mentioning that there are no differences between using `Regen.Core` and  the `VS extension` but for the `#if #else #endif` that allows to place regen templates in-line in C# source code.

-If you rather learn from examples, please refer to UnitTests/Examples/ (STILL WIP).<br>
+If you rather learn from examples, please refer to UnitTests/Examples/ (STILL WIP) or feel free to explore the unit-tests at `Regen.Core.UnitTests`.<br>

 #### Installation
 //todo nuget package for Regen.Core<br>